GLOBAL MARKETS-China shares hit 7-mth high; world yields keep falling

 closer to the post-Brexit trough at $1.2797.

-has also been on a roll but so too has safe-haven gold.
+$45.08.
+Coal has also been on a roll but so too has